marcmodin/terramate-workshop/docs/part-three.md

 # Part 3: Orchestrate a Multi-Account Monorepo with Code Generation and Reusable Modules

-In this section, you'll set up a scalable Terraform monorepo, leveraging Terramate's orchestration capabilities.
+In this section, you'll work with a scalable Terraform monorepo, leveraging Terramate's orchestration capabilities.
 You'll create reusable modules with code generation and experience working with Terraform in a multi-region environment.

 > [!IMPORTANT]
-> From now on, safeguards are enabled.
-Ensure you `git commit` your changes and work on your own repository fork.
+> Safeguards are enabled.
+Ensure you `git commit` your changes and work on your own repository.
 At the end of this part, you'll merge changes back to main to test Terramate's [change detection](https://terramate.io/docs/cli/change-detection/).

 ## Instructions

 ### Setup AWS Account Configuration

-If you plan to run Terraform commands, update the `account_id` to an AWS account you own and set your AWS credentials with appropriate permissions.
+In order for you to run Terraform commands, update the `account_id` to an AWS account you own and set your AWS credentials with appropriate permissions.

 ```hcl
 # live/prod/account-a/account.tm.hcl